 Fermented cabbage was one of the most popular ‘salads’ and salad components during the cold winters in Eastern Europe.
 Below is a photo where I was captured preparing cabbage in 2004, as my husband found it hilarious that I was ‘salting’ cabbage in Australia where we can buy all possible vegetables all year round.

 After reading a few research articles I am now understanding that the fermentation process is a really fascinating one.
 Every product has its own fermentation with different stages of increasing and reducing fungal and moulds, also concurrent growth of multiple good bacteria.
 It might be important to find out how many days a specific product takes to ferment and when it is the best to be consumed.
 To slow down the fermentation you just need to keep the product at the low temperature.

 To make fermented cabbage you just need a good jar, white cabbage, carrots and cooking salt.
+I recommend to cut off the top of the cabbage where very thin leaves are and use it for salads or for the Bunless Burger.
 Combine shredded cabbage and grated carrots in a large bowl, add salt and use your hands to squeeze and press thoroughly.
 As soon as you see the juices separating, you should stop here as the cabbage will be crunchy.
 However, if you continue to squeeze the juices it will be soft and look like it’s been cooked.
 I personally like the crunchy version as it looks nicer and that way the fermented cabbage is sweeter.
-You need to store the jar at room temperature for about 3-5 days.
+You need to store the jar at room temperature for about 3 days.
 The juices will raise on the first or second day depending on the room temperature.
 You need to punch the content in the jar with something long and sharp to release gas and settle the juice back into the cabbage.

 I learnt that basically you can ferment anything.
 The good news is if research was trying to identify or quantify the changes in the product after fermentation, it consistently made positive conclusions.
 Two examples are below.